 Related: Best Plugins to Convert WordPress Website to App

 Adding content to your WordPress website

 Nearly all content is added via a post or a page in WordPress.
-Adding content to a page and post are handled the same way.
+Adding content to a page and post is handled the same way.

 - Click to add a new page or post.

 - Enter the title information.
 Think of this as your main idea or headline.

 - Enter your content in the larger box.

 You will see two tabs on the right, Visual and Text.
 Make sure you are editing in the Visual tab.
 The Text tab shows you the code markup if you need to make specific code changes.